visualdensity/dotfiles/README.md

 scripts that helps me install what I need on new servers very quickly.
 It may not necessarily apply to your environment so please use it at your own risk.

+## Quick, Full Setup
+This takes care of all the dependencies outlined below.
+Tested only with Ubuntu 13.10:

+    cd $dotfile_src/
+    ./setup.sh -a

 ## Dependencies (Manual Install)
 Several packages needs to be installed first before this would work - below applies ONLY to my situation (only works if this sequence is followed):